Zotyamester/CppSTLGuide/README.md

 # Getting started with STL in C++

-*This guide is intended to help you get started with Standard Template Library in C++* The Standard Template Library is one of the reasons why C++ lets you write programs much faster than how you could do that in C.
+*This guide is intended to help you get started with Standard Template Library in C++.*

+The Standard Template Library is one of the reasons why C++ lets you write programs much faster than how you could do that in C.

 *Woah...
 Did I just say C?*

 Just to make it clear.
 Sorry about that, but I'll mention it quite a lot of times through the guide, because I like comparing C++'s features to C's.

 It has tons of great features such as strings, data structures, algorithms, iterators and much more.

 ## Contents

 I divided this guide into 5 sections:
 - **Strings**
 - **Containers**